 - Shipping Technology

-The track comprises ship handling and ship management, including Human Factors, work environment, information requirements and nautical subjects.
+The track comprises ship handling and ship management.
+This includes Human Factors and MTO (man, technology, organisation), work environment, information requirements and nautical science.
 Other research topics are ship operation, chartering, cargo handling and organizational issues, like manning and education.
 Within all areas studies, assessments and measurements are made, and guidelines and proposals are developed for organizations concerned.

 - Marine Environment